-We recognize revenue when there is persuasive evidence that an arrangement exists, delivery has occurred, the price is fixed and determinable, and collection is reasonably assured.
 In connection with our License, Development, and Commercialization Agreement dated October 30, 2007 with King Pharmaceuticals Research and Development, Inc., now a subsidiary of Pfizer Inc. (the "Pfizer Agreement"), we recognize program fee revenue, collaboration revenue and milestone revenue.

 Program fee revenue is derived from amortized upfront payments, such as the \$30.0 million upfront payment from Pfizer received in December 2007, and license fees, such as the \$3.0 million option exercise fee paid by Pfizer to us in each of May 2008 and December 2008 upon the exercise of its option to license a third and fourth opioid analgesic product candidate under the Pfizer Agreement.
 We assigned an equal portion of Pfizer's \$30.0 million upfront payment to each of three product candidates identified in the Pfizer Agreement and recognize the upfront payment as program fee revenue ratably over our estimate of the development period for each identified product candidate.
-We recognized \$0.5 million, \$1.1 million, and \$3.1 million of this program fee revenue in 2011, 2010, and 2009, respectively.
+We recognized no program fee revenue in 2012 and \$0.5 million and \$1.1 million of program fee revenue in 2011 and 2010, respectively.

 Collaboration revenue is derived from reimbursement of development expenses, which are invoiced quarterly in arrears, and are recognized when costs are incurred pursuant to the Pfizer Agreement.
-The ongoing research and development services being provided to Pfizer under the collaboration are priced at fair value based upon the reimbursement of expenses incurred pursuant to the collaboration with Pfizer.
-We recognized \$2.2 million and \$0.8 million of collaboration revenue in 2010 and 2009, respectively.
-We had no collaboration revenue in 2011.
+The research and development services provided to Pfizer under the collaboration are priced at fair value based upon the reimbursement of expenses incurred pursuant to the collaboration with Pfizer.
+We recognized \$2.2 million of collaboration revenue in 2010.
+There are no ongoing research and development services being provided to Pfizer and we had no collaboration revenue in 2012 or 2011.

 Milestone revenue is contingent upon the achievement of certain pre-defined events in the development of Oxecta Tablets and other product candidates licensed to Pfizer under the Pfizer Agreement.
 Milestone payments from Pfizer are recognized as revenue upon achievement of the "at risk" milestone events, which represent the culmination of the earnings process related to that milestone.
 Milestone payments are triggered either by the results of our research and development efforts or by events external to us, such as regulatory approval to market a product.
 As such, the milestones are substantially at risk at the inception of the Pfizer Agreement, and the amounts of the payments assigned thereto are commensurate with the milestone achieved.
 In addition, upon the achievement of a milestone event, we have no future performance obligations related to that milestone payment.
 Each milestone payment is non-refundable and non-creditable when made.
-In June 2011, Pfizer paid us a \$20 million milestone relating to the receipt of FDA approval of the NDA for Oxecta.
+In June 2011, Pfizer paid us a \$20.0 million milestone relating to the receipt of FDA approval of the NDA for Oxecta.